jngkwiktung/SEC-Practical-Assignment/README.md

 # ER Diagram of database
 ![img.png](images/er_diagram.png)
 <br>
- - A user can have many shopping carts but can only view a shopping cart page that does not have a completed transaction
+ - A user can have many shopping carts but can only view a shopping cart that does not have a completed transaction
  - A user does not need to have shopping cart(s) but a shopping cart has to be linked to a user
  - A shopping cart can have many products, but can have no products as well
  - Products can be part of many shopping carts, but does not need to